Contributing

 • Avoid / to wrap lines, prefer using the parenthesis ().

-• The code formatting is performed using black.
-You can invoke it recursively on a directory as follows:
+• The code formatting is performed using ruff via a pre-commit hook.

 • Inline comments must have two spaces.